 Given the ongoing COVID-19/Coronavirus situation, deferral applications will only be accepted via email and must be sent to Kendra Heinrichs within 48 hours following the scheduled exam day.
-To reduce further hardship, deferral requests for courses taken in Winter 2021 are not expected to be supplemented by supporting documentation.
+To reduce further hardship, deferral requests for courses taken in Summer 2021 are not expected to be supplemented by supporting documentation.

 Please allow 48 hours to receive the faculty’s decision regarding your deferred exam request.
 If any term work is outstanding this may delay the 48 hour reply as consultation with instructor will be required to aid in our decision.
 Please check your university email for the decision on your deferred exam application request.
 Should you not receive your decision within 48 hours, please follow up with our office.